nex7-7/distro-hackrx-repo/README.md

 - ZIP archive extraction and recursive ingestion
 - PDF parsing with PyMuPDF
 - Image OCR via `unstructured` library (if available)
-- Semantic chunking and embedding creation
+- Semantic chunking with 10% overlap for better context
+- Embedding creation and vector storage
+- Two-stage retrieval: hybrid search + reranking with BAAI/bge-reranker-base
 - FastAPI-based API endpoints for document and query processing
 - Detailed logging and error handling